thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 ![pip install elxsi](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/doc/gifs/elxsiReadmeGIF.gif)

 Elxsi development takes place on [GitHub](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package).
-Please submit any bugs that you may encounter to the issue tracker with a reproducible example demonstrating the problem, in accordance with the issue templates present in [~/github](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/.github) folder.
+Please submit any bugs, that you may encounter to the issue tracker with a reproducible example demonstrating the problem, in accordance with the issue templates present in [~/github](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/.github) folder.

     ├── LICENSE                   // GNU General Public License v3.0
     ├── pyproject.toml